Pasture Management—8 Ways Rotational Grazing Can Save the Planet

 The combination of MIRG techniques—keyline plowing, planting proper pasture grasses, moving livestock regularly from area to area, and allowing different kinds of livestock to graze sequentially—all contribute to healthy soil, plants with deep roots, clean water, and a livelier environment.

 Soil & plant health

 Soil and plant health are part of a cycle.
 Robust soil, from deep roots that die back when they are grazed, means healthier plants growing in the pasture.
 Healthy plants provide better quantity and quality of food for your pastured animals—so you save by not having to buy additional animal feed.
-Healthy plants and soil also contribute to fewer weed problems.
-If your pasture environment supports desirable grasses and legumes then they can outcompete weedy invaders.

 Better water retention